What Is a Paycheck?

-However, even if you have direct deposit, you should still review your account regularly and compare your bank records to your pay stub to ensure you're being paid properly.
+Even if you have direct deposit, you should still review your account regularly and compare your bank records to your pay stub to ensure you're being paid properly.

-What To Do If You Don't Receive Your Paycheck
+What to Do If You Don't Receive Your Paycheck

 You have the right to be paid for your work, and you have the right to a timely paycheck, although rules vary by state as to when paychecks must be issued.